Kingskerswell: Since 1800

-Kingskerswell was made an independent parish, separated for the first time from St Marychurch, in 1828 and the first incumbent was Aaron Neck (born 1769).
-In his later life he was very generous to the parish, helping to provide new pews, an organ and an altar-piece for the church and increasing its glebe-lands, as well as building and supporting a school for 60 children.
+Kingskerswell was made an independent parish, separated for the first time from St. Marychurch, in 1828 and the first incumbent was Aaron Neck (born 1769).
+In his later life he was very generous to the parish, helping to provide new pews, an organ, and an altarpiece for the church and increasing its glebe-lands, as well as building and supporting a school for 60 children.
 He also built himself a new vicarage in 1836.

 In the 1830s lord of the manor Henry Langford Brown built Barton Hall on a site about 1.5 miles (2.4 km) south east of the church, now on the borders of Torquay.
 Barton Hall was requisitioned during World War II and left afterwards in a poor state.
 It was sold to a group of businessmen in 1947 and ten years later sold on to Fred Pontin who turned it into one of the flagships of Pontin's, his holiday empire.
-The hall and surrounding lands then passed through several owners, and as of 2010 are being run by PGL Travel Ltd. as a centre for schools and youth activity courses, English as a Foreign Language groups and Family Adventure breaks.
+The hall and surrounding lands then passed through several owners and, as of 2010, are being run by PGL Travel Ltd. as a centre for schools and youth activity courses, English as a Foreign Language groups, and Family Adventure breaks.

 The arrival of the Newton Abbot to Kingswear railway line in the late 1840s had a dramatic effect as it was driven through the centre of the village.
-It caused extensive changes to the original road layout, including severing the ancient route over Daccabridge; as well as the demolition of several properties and disturbance to the natural drainage pattern of the local springs and streams.
+It caused extensive changes to the original road layout, including severing the ancient route over Daccabridge, as well as the demolition of several properties and disturbance to the natural drainage pattern of the local springs and streams.
 Between 1853 and 1964 the village had its own railway station on this line.
-The Rosehill Viaduct consisting of seven brick arches on limestone piers over the railway was built by Brunel in 1846–8 as was the nearby similar Dobbin Arch.
+The Rosehill Viaduct, consisting of seven brick arches on limestone piers over the railway, was built by Brunel in 1846–8 as was the nearby similar Dobbin Arch.
 They are both now grade II listed structures, and are just two of the 41 listed buildings in the village.
 The coming of the railway also caused the replacement of much of the local straw thatch that had traditionally been used for roofing with Welsh slate that could be transported at little cost.
 It also prompted wealthy businessmen from the neighbouring towns of Torquay and Newton Abbot to build many large villas here, making it an early example of a commuter town.

 We would point out to parents and children that the school will commence at 1.30 instead of 2.00 for the next few months, so that there will be ample time for blackberry picking after school hours.